 We’ll look at the more serious detail later, but what you need to know is that Umbraco’s flexibility makes it cost effective, allows it to build an integrated site that can feed content to other digital assets and is only restricted by your imagination!

-How does it work?
+What is Umbraco and how does it work?

-Quick, creative problem-solving
+Quick, creative problem solving

 Having access to the source code in Umbraco is a major advantage over proprietary systems.